N3UN3R/network_simplex_algorithm/README.md

 tradingCost_prosumers_to_all_households_nested.json
 - contains a nested dictionary which contains all the trading costs of every possible household pair within the community

+ To run this algorithm household data is needed.
+As the algorithms are designed to also run on API data archived household data needs to be in the same format as API data